deathook007/Hillsafari-Frontend/README.md

 # HillSafari 🌄
-- A Fully Responsive Static Website For Promoting Tourism In Hills Like Uttrakhand
+- A Fully Responsive Static Website for promoting tourism hills like Uttrakhand

 'Due to file size limit a video is not uploaded in repo' You can visit https://hillsafari.000webhostapp.com/ to have a first look at my work.
 Thanks!!